Family and whānau

 Apply for Best Start payments

-Everyone can get a weekly payment in their child’s first year — if the child was due or born on or after 1 July 2018.
-Some people can get a payment until their child is 3 — it depends on family income.
+Most New Zealanders can get a weekly payment to help support their newborn baby.
+Some people can get Best Start payments until their child turns 3 years of age — it depends on family income.

 -